Finding the Best Places to Retire Since 2006!

 Cons: The earthquake risk is 127% higher than the national average.
 This part of the country is no stranger to wildfires.
 In September, 2020, the Almeda Fire burned southeast of Jacksonville, bringing smoke filled skies and destroying two nearby towns.

-Notes: Jacksonville has grown by 5% within the last decade.
+Notes: Jacksonville has grown 5% within the last decade.
 Some long-time locals think it has become pretentious and a little too big for its britches.
 Racial diversity is minimal.
 The Pacific Ocean is three to four hours away by car.
+Home prices have increased 9% since a year ago.

 Recommended as a Retirement Spot?
 Yes